 TECHNOLOGY USED: Laser cutting, virtual reality, augmented reality, robotics, coding

 Technology is a disruptive force which has always led to changes in the way that people work and the types of jobs that are in demand.
 This change is happening more and more rapidly with the increased pace of technological development.
-We have seen rapidly changing technology and a reduction in traditional industries have a dramatic impact on Gippsland.
+We have seen changing technologies and a reduction in traditional industries have a dramatic impact on Gippsland.
 This means that today’s students need to develop skills that will allow them to be adaptable and to meet unforeseen challenges and opportunities in their lives.
-They also need to be open to new experiences and to have an understanding of how the world of work is changing around them.
+They also need to be open to new experiences and to understand how the world of work is changing around them.

 Taking part in this program, students will collaboratively: